twofold-rsc/twofold/packages/server-function-transforms/README.md

 #### Source

-This package ships with a built-in encryption and serialization functions.
+This package ships with built-in encryption and serialization functions.
 If you would like to bring your own encryption you can pass in a module using the `source` property.

 The module should export two async functions: `encrypt` and `decrypt`.